-Dad found work at the Ordish Brick Factory in Dandenong a few weeks after he arrived.
-He worked there for about a year, but was hearing everyone talk about this new factory 'Pilkington ACI' so he went to enquire.
+My Dad found work at the Ordish Brick Factory in Dandenong a few weeks after he had arrived in Australia.
+He worked there for about a year, but was hearing everyone talk about this new factory 'Pilkington' so he went to enquire.
 He got the job and loved it and it was paying more money.

-Dad didn't have his licence or own a car so for many years he walked to work 1 1/2 hours each way from Gloria Avenue Dandenong to Greens Road, Dandenong South.
+Dad didn't have his licence or own a car so for many years he would have to walk to work.
+It was over an hour each way from Gloria Avenue Dandenong to Greens Road, Dandenong South.
 Occasionally he would get a lift, but as he did shift work, it was a little tricky.

 He worked there for over 35 years and saw many changes in the glass industry.
 His bosses loved him and he was such a great worker and always gave 101%.
 Even though it is now called Viridian, they have a club called the Silverthread's where they invite staff that gave over 25 years at Pilkington.
 I recently found a newsletter called the 'The Looking Glass' where they would do a profile on a staff member and when they interviewed Dad, he had wished to stay healthy and win tattslotto.
 Sadly, neither of them came true.

 In 1963, Dad remembers catching the train to go to a festival everyone was talking about.
 It was Moomba and there were lots of migrants there with their finest clothes on.
 Across the road is the Royal Botanical Gardens and a photo shows Dad relaxing on the lawn with the Sidney Myer Music Bowl behind him.